wp-plugins/gwolle-gb/readme.txt

 * author_ip, string with the ipaddress of the author.
 * author_host, string with the hostname of that ip.
 * content, string with content of the message.
-* date, timestamp of the entry.
+* datetime, timestamp of the entry.
 * ischecked, bool if it is checked by a moderator.
 * checkedby, int with the WordPress ID of that moderator.
 * istrash, bool if it is in trash or not.